PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4983" title="Debugger: Make the register list DPI aware (Windows)" authors="F0bes" >}}

-Fixes the debugger view for registers when having difference in DPI (anything different from 100%).
+Fixes the debugger view for registers when the system DPI is not the default 100%.

 {{< img-cmp before="./img/Pic57-DebuggerRegisterBefore.png" after="./img/Pic58-DebuggerRegisterAfter.png">}}